MikeAllport/CaeserCypher/README.md

 ## Usage
 Create a CaeserCypher instance passing the shift value as argument.
 Method 'getCaeserFromString' takes the input string, and a boolean 'toEncode' indicating whether this is to encoded or decoded.
 This returns the encoded or decoded string

+## Things to keep in mind
+This assumes every character is is within the alphabet range of 'a' - 'z', given quick google of the definition states that was the intent of the caeser shift.
+If using this you should add error checking in the main getCaeserFromString method during the character loop